wsvincent/awesome-django/README.md

 - [django-tables2](https://github.com/jieter/django-tables2) - HTML tables with pagination/sorting.
 - [django-maintenance-mode](https://github.com/fabiocaccamo/django-maintenance-mode) - Shows a 503 error page when maintenance-mode is on.
 - [django-freeze](https://github.com/fabiocaccamo/django-freeze) - Convert your dynamic django site to a static one with one line of code.
+- [django-nh3](https://github.com/marksweb/django-nh3) - Django integration with for nh3 and is an alternative for django-bleach.
 - [Weblate](https://github.com/WeblateOrg/weblate) - Weblate is a copylefted libre software web-based continuous localization system, used by over 2500 libre projects and companies in more than 165 countries.

 ### Logging